duzaczapa/java_oop/README.md

-# java_oop
+# Java oop exercises
-Some of my basic exercises from java oop.
+Some of my java learning process.